-Your bedroom, more than any other room in your home should be a place of peace and calm, a sanctuary away from our busy lives and a place to unwind at the end of a long day,
+Your bedroom (more than any other room in your home) should be a place of peace and calm.
+A sanctuary away from our busy lives and a place to unwind at the end of the day.

 A place to recharge your batteries, reconnect with yourself and loved one.
-It should be a place of rest and relaxation, not only for your body but your mind as well.
+A place to snuggle up in private, or read a good book before settling down to a good nights sleep.
+A place to rest and heal when we are ill.
+A place of relaxation, not only for your body but your mind as well.

 I think it's a combination of both - the treat of a little bit of luxury and, escaping the physical and mental clutter that exists in our day to day homes and lives and entering a space of calm, order and peace.

 For most of us, it's about what's NOT in the hotel room.
 There are no piles of laundry (dirty or clean to be put away), no bills or paperwork to sort and action, no nagging tasks to be done and nothing piled on the bed apart from lovely clean, soft, comfy pillows and duvet.
 It's so lovely to be able to walk through the door of your bedroom at the end of a long day and have nothing to do apart from being able to relax, ready for sleep.

 We need to create the same feeling of calm and peace that we get in a hotel room, in our own bedroom.

 When you think about it, there's not much that you really need in your bedroom.
 It has a few essential functions - most importantly sleeping and intimacy.

 Many bedrooms that I see when working with clients are overwhelmed with stuff, and most of it doesn't belong in their bedroom.